-The secrets of night-shining clouds | EarthSky.org
+The secrets of noctilucent clouds

-Every year – from May through August in the Northern Hemisphere, and from November through February in the Southern Hemisphere – people at high latitudes report seeing noctilucent or night-shining clouds.
-We read at SpaceWeather.com this weekend that these beautiful clouds have now descended to their lowest latitude of the 2020 season so far: +44 degrees North in Bend, Oregon.
-Bend resident Roy Reynolds, who photographed the glowing clouds on June 18, 2020, told SpaceWeather:
+The season for noctilucent clouds at northerly latitudes has begun for 2021!
+Every year – from about May through August in the Northern Hemisphere, and from November through February in the Southern Hemisphere – people at high latitudes report seeing noctilucent or night-shining clouds.
+They are, very simply, clouds that shine at night.
+And they are beautiful.

-I woke up at 3:30 a.m. to a very bright sky shining through the shades.
-I got up to take a look and was surprised to find noctilucent clouds.
-I live in Bend Oregon and since living here (18 years) have seen this only two other times.
-Beautiful.
+In recent years, northern summertime noctilucent clouds have set records for low-latitude sightings.
+In 2019, for example, people observed them as far south as Los Angeles and Las Vegas.
+Usually, though, they’re seen from higher latitudes.
+2021 might be a good year for noctilucent clouds, according to Spaceweather.com, which said as early as May 28, 2021 that:

-Noctilucent clouds typically descend even lower after the summer solstice, according to Tony Phillips of SpaceWeather.com.
-If you’re at a northerly latitude, now is a good time to watch for them!
+The reason may be extra water in the mesosphere [about 30 to 50 miles, or 50 to 85 km, above Earth’s surface].
+NASA satellite data show that 2021 is one of the wettest years since 2007.

-What are noctilucent clouds?
 Noctilucent clouds form in the highest reaches of the atmosphere – the mesosphere – as much as 50 miles (80 km) above the Earth’s surface.
 They’re thought to be made of ice crystals that form on fine dust particles from meteors.
 They can only form when temperatures are incredibly low and when there’s water available to form ice crystals.

 Why do these clouds – which require such cold temperatures – form in the summer?
 It’s because of the dynamics of the atmosphere.
 You actually get the coldest temperatures of the year near the poles in summer at that height in the mesosphere.